Our monitoring program

 Our comprehensive monitoring program incorporates regular self-reporting by banks, major and targeted inquiries, and investigation of potential breaches of the Code.

-In addition to relying on banks’ self-reporting, we also initiate inquiries into compliance issues of particular concern.
-Major inquiries – such as our recent inquiry into financial difficulty – generally examine all banks’ compliance with a broad obligation, often in an exploratory way.
+We initiate inquiries into compliance issues of particular concern.
+Major inquiries – such as our inquiry into banks’ transition to the 2019 Code – generally examine all banks’ compliance with a broad obligation, often in an exploratory way.
 At the end of any major inquiry we publish a report sharing experience and identifying areas of good practice.

 We also conduct smaller, targeted inquiries, examining a single bank, a subset of banks or a industry-wide but very specific issue.
 After completing a targeted inquiry, we may issue a finding, recommendation and/or publication.